Sweet Dog

 3

-Call your vet or a poison control centre
+Call your vet or a pet poison helpline

-Linear foreign bodies (string, thread, wool, elastic, ribbon, dental floss) are the most dangerous: one end gets stuck, the intestine bunches up around it and the thread can saw through it.
-If a thread is sticking out, never pull, head to the vet.
+String-like objects (string, thread, wool, elastic bands, ribbon, dental floss) are the most dangerous of all: one end gets stuck, the gut bunches up around it and the thread can saw right through it.
+If a thread is hanging out, never pull: go straight to the vet.

 The riskiest objects

 Not all swallowed objects are equal.
-Some families call for the utmost vigilance.
+Some call for maximum vigilance.

-Socks, balls, pieces of toy, stones, pebbles, stoppersExactly the right size to block the intestine: risk of obstruction.
+Socks, balls, bits of toy, fruit stones, stones, bottle topsThey are exactly the right size to block the gut.

-Any toxic food or productChocolate, grapes, medicine, plant: call a poison control centre without waiting for symptoms.
+Any toxic food or productChocolate, grapes, medicines, plants: call a pet poison helpline without waiting for symptoms.

-The stick "picked up outside" is not a safe toy: go for a chew designed for this purpose, under supervision.
+A stick picked up outdoors is not a safe toy: go for a chew toy made for the job, and stay nearby while your dog uses it.

-After he swallows it, watch for these signs appearing and pass them on to your vet.
+After the object goes down, watch for these signs and report them to the vet.

 Keep an eye on it

-• Your dog has swallowed an object but stays lively, eats and drinks
+• Your dog has swallowed something but stays lively, eats and drinks

-• A one-off bout of vomiting, then he's back to his usual self
+• A one-off bout of vomiting, then straight back to normal

 Call the vet